pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/metrics.md

 #### Control-plane dashboards
 There are three dashboards related to Control-plane:
-- Overview - usage stats of PipeCD.
+- Overview - usage stats of PipeCD
 - Incoming Requests - gRPC and HTTP requests stats to check for any negative impact on users
 - Go - processes stats of PipeCD components